whoisbma/Game-Aesthetics-SP16/class-04-realtime/README.md

-### TUIs
+### TUIs, Proc Gen part 1

-Today we'll be looking our match 3 code from last week, doing a tiny bit more C++, and then doing an aesthetic! study of non-sequential text-based user interfaces. ***[You wake on a grassy plain.
+Today we'll be looking our match 3 code from last week, doing a tiny bit more C++, and then doing an aesthetic! study of non-sequential text-based user interfaces.
+We'll be treating text and character symbols more broadly as medium, and examining historical applications both in practical software and in expressive work. ***[You wake on a grassy plain.
 Windswept.
 Blustered.
 Empty.](https://vine.co/v/OlQgVPOTXUx)***

 #### More on Match-3s